alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 #### **9.0 VFX Graph in Unity**
 * I had to make a theme reveal video for a [Game Jam](https://itch.io/jam/gamejam-2020-ad) that my college was hosting.
 * I decided to utilize this opportunity and learn VFX graphs in Unity.
-* VFX graph help simulate over a million particles in real-time as they use the parallel processing capabilities of GPU unlike the default particle system that runs on CPU.
+* VFX graph help simulate over a million particles in real-time as they use the parallel processing capabilities of GPU, unlike the default particle system that runs on CPU.
-* Everything that you see in this video is made out of '2020', which is the theme for the JAM itself.
+* Everything that you see in this video is made out of '2020', which was the theme for the JAM itself.

 <div class="embed-responsive embed-responsive-16by9 rounded z-depth-1-half" style="width: auto;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kPlAOdrKgbw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 <br>

-#### **10.0 Non Euclidean Worlds in Unity**
+#### **10.0 Non-Euclidean Worlds in Unity**
-* I worked upon various Non-Euclidean world simulations inside of Unity, especially after CodeParade announced that [it's technically impossible to develop Non-Euclidean worlds in Unity without low level access to its Rendering Engine](https://youtu.be/kEB11PQ9Eo8?t=233).
+* I worked on various Non-Euclidean world simulations inside of Unity, especially after CodeParade announced that [it's technically impossible to develop Non-Euclidean worlds in Unity without low-level access to its Rendering Engine](https://youtu.be/kEB11PQ9Eo8?t=233).
-* The first simulation consisted of cameras rendering over a render texture in the opening of a tunnel and colliders that teleported the player between different worlds seamlessly offering a non euclidean illusion.
+* The first simulation consisted of cameras rendering over a render texture in the opening of a tunnel and colliders that teleported the player between different worlds seamlessly, offering a non-euclidean illusion.

 <div class="embed-responsive embed-responsive-16by9 rounded z-depth-1-half" style="width: auto;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Jv5gQzI1xhk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 <br>

-* The next two simulations used multiple intersecting single-sided planes instead of a 3d mesh to give a non euclidean look.
+* The subsequent two simulations used multiple intersecting single-sided planes instead of a 3d mesh to give a non-euclidean look.

 <div class="d-flex">
   <div class="embed-responsive embed-responsive-16by9 mr-3 rounded z-depth-1-half" style="width: 50%;">